kickstartcoding/heroku-getting-started/README.md

   who want a simple and to-the-point guide on getting Heroku working on their system to launch Python websites.

-* This guide assumes you already have fundamental Bash knowledge.
+* This guide assumes you already have fundamental Bash and git knowledge.

 * This guide *does not* support Windows.
 It assumes you use either **macOS** or **Ubuntu GNU/Linux**.